aws-samples/terraform-rag-template-using-amazon-bedrock/README.md

 This repository contains a Terraform implementation of a simple Retrieval-Augmented Generation (RAG) use case using [Amazon Titan V2](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html) as the embedding model and [Claude 3](https://aws.amazon.com/de/bedrock/claude/) as the text generation model, both on [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html).
 This sample follows the user journey described below:

 1. The user manually uploads a file to Amazon S3, such as a Microsoft Excel or PDF document.
 The supported file types can be found here.
-2. The content of the file is extracted and embedded into a knowledge database based on Amazon Aurora with PostgreSQL.
+2. The content of the file is extracted and embedded into a knowledge database based on a serverless [Amazon Aurora with PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraPostgreSQL.html).
-3. When the user interacts with the text generation model, retrieval augmentation using the previously uploaded files takes place.
+3. When the user engages with the text generation model, it utilizes previously uploaded files to enhance the interaction through retrieval augmentation.

 ## Architecture